rollyourown-xyz/ryo-postgres/README.md

 # Roll Your Own PostgreSQL Database Server

-This is a [rollyourown.xyz module](https://rollyourown.xyz/rollyourown/project_modules/) to deploy a PostgreSQL database server using Ansible, Packer and Terraform.
+This is a [rollyourown module](https://rollyourown.xyz/rollyourown/project_modules/) to deploy a PostgreSQL database server using Ansible, Packer and Terraform.

 ## Module Summary

-This module uses [Ansible](https://www.ansible.com/), [Packer](https://www.packer.io/) and [Terraform](https://www.terraform.io/) to deploy a [PostgreSQL database](https://www.postgresql.org/), as a module for other [rollyourown.xyz projects](https://rollyourown.xyz/rollyourown/projects/).
+This module uses [Ansible](https://www.ansible.com/), [Packer](https://www.packer.io/) and [Terraform](https://www.terraform.io/) to deploy a [PostgreSQL database](https://www.postgresql.org/), as a module for other [rollyourown projects](https://rollyourown.xyz/rollyourown/projects/).

 ## How to Use

-A rollyourown module contains automation code to configure, build, deploy, maintain, back up and restore a module for use by other rollyourown.xyz projects.
+A rollyourown module contains automation code to configure, build, deploy, maintain, back up and restore a module for use by other rollyourown projects.

-In itself, a module doesn’t provide a full end-to-end service, but rather provides a reusable building block that is used in a full rollyourown.xyz project as part of the end-to-end solution for that project.
+In itself, a module doesn’t provide a full end-to-end service, but rather provides a reusable building block that is used in a full rollyourown project as part of the end-to-end solution for that project.

 A detailed description for project developers of how to use this module in a project can be found in the [module's documentation](https://rollyourown.xyz/rollyourown/project_modules/ryo-postgres/).